madmachineio/docs/docs/base/introduction.md

 ---
-id: welcome
+id: introduction
-title: Welcome
+title: introduction
 description: Have a quick view at MadMachine platform.
-slug: /welcome
+slug: /introduction
 ---

 # Welcome